serggoogle/PlantIQ/README.md

 ```
 You can manage & monitor the simulators in the [Apache Flink Dashboard](http://localhost:8081/#/overview).

-To stop all the simulators, run the `./stop-sensor-data-generator.sh` script.
+Run `./stop-sensor-data-generator.sh` to stop all simulators.